Teething Remedies and Help for New Puppies

 The time scale for dogs is just far quicker.
 Teething starts in earnest at around 16 weeks.

 That is when the puppy teeth are gradually pushed out by the permanent adult teeth.
 By the age of 7 to 8 months, the pup should have all his teeth.

 Adult dogs normally have 42 permanent teeth.
 Teething causes pain and discomfort due to the pressure of the growing teeth, as they set in the gums.

 The puppy will have a need to chew even more during the teething period.
-This can extend right up until your dog is one-year-old.
+This normally extends right up until your dog is one-year-old.